Cyfrin/safe-hash-rs/README.md

 # safe-hash - Verify Safe Wallet Transactions and Messages

 > [!CAUTION]
-> It is under development and is not fully tested.
-Please do not use it in production environments.
+> It is under development.
+Please use it at your own risk.

 ## Installation